neoforged/.github/primers/1.21.6/index.md

 The fog system has been reworked into an environment/render state-like handler.
 Each environment mostly handles setting up the fog data and color.
 Some additional processing is provided for the individual `FogType`s and special mob effects.

 All environments are handled through the `FogEnvironment`.
-A environment is setup via the `setupFog` method, which is repsonsible for mutating the passed in `FogData` to the values associated with that environment.
+A environment is setup via the `setupFog` method, which is responsible for mutating the passed in `FogData` to the values associated with that environment.
 If the fog colors its surroundings, then `providesColor` should return true, with the base color tint applied in `getBaseColor`.
 Likewise, if the fog darkens its surroundings, then `modifiesDarkness` should return true, with the modified darkness returned via `getModifiedDarkness`.
 To determine whether an environment should apply, `isApplicable` is checked.
 If not applicable, then `onNotApplicable` is called.

 All environments are registered to `FogRenderer#FOG_ENVIRONMENTS`; however, what environment to use is based on `isApplicable` and the list order.
 For the color and darkness, the fog environment chosen is the last one in the list where one of the `provides*` methods return true.
 For the actual fog setup, the fog environment chosen is the first one in the list.